Lesson 4: Time and Dates (Expressing Time & Date)

 diǎno’clock, hour

-how many, what (in questions)
+how many (in questions)

 现在xiàn zàinow